charman02/calcyoulater/README.md

 fib.cyl: Implements Fibonacci function fib_debug.cyl: Uses Fibonacci to demonstrate a way to debug RPNCalc programs

-PROGRAM
-The make command compiles my program and ./CalcYouLater runs it.

-DATA STRUCTURES
+# Program
+  make CalcYouLater
+  ./CalcYouLater

+# Data Structures
 In order to implement RPNCalc, I utilized the DatumStack class, which is a stack data structure that I implemented using std::list.
 I used std::list to implement DatumStack because it seemed to have more member functions,